Landscape mapped beneath Thwaites Glacier – Antarctic glacier’s subsurface provides clues to its future behavior

 – This is the first time we have obtained such a clear picture of such a large part of the underground, says Olaf Eisen from the Alfred Wegener Institute.
 “This has major implications for modeling ice flow dynamics and understanding how much Thwaites Glacier may contribute to sea level rise, which will affect coastal communities around the world, particularly in the Northern Hemisphere.”

 The new measurements show that the glacier bed in the area still covered by ice is similar to the area in front of the ice tongue that has already thawed. – New seismic data collected offshore confirms the strong similarities, says Larter.
-This can also make it possible to draw conclusions about the future mobility and vulnerability of the glacier.
+This can also make it possible to draw conclusions regarding the future mobility and vulnerability of the glacier.

 Sometimes soft, sometimes hard